 PebbleDB implements a block cache providing fast access to frequently accessed data items.
 This block cache is separate from the in-memory indexes, bloom filters and MemTables.
 The block cache operates on a Least Recently Used (LRU) basis – when a new data entry is added to the cache, the entry that was least recently access will be evicted from the cache.

-Reading from the blockchain bypasses the need to scan multiple SStables and associated bloom filters.
+Reading from the blockchain bypasses the need to scan multiple SSTables and associated bloom filters.
 We'll speak more about the cache in chapter 14 when we discuss cluster optimization.

 Summary

-In this chapter we've tried to give you an overview of the essential architectural elements of CockroachDB.
+In this chapter, we've tried to give you an overview of the essential architectural elements of CockroachDB.

 Although having a strong grasp of the CockroachDB architecture is advantageous when performing advanced systems optimization or configuration, it's by no means a pre-requisite for working with a CockroachDB system.
-CockroachDB includes many sophisticated design elements, but it's internal complexity is not reflected in its user interface – you can happily develop a CockroachDB application without mastering the architectural concepts in this chapter.
+CockroachDB includes many sophisticated design elements, but its internal complexity is not reflected in its user interface – you can happily develop a CockroachDB application without mastering the architectural concepts in this chapter.

 At a cluster level, a CRDB deployment consists of three or more symmetrical nodes, each of which carries a complete copy of the CRDB software stack and each of which can service any database client requests.
 Data in a CRDB table is broken up into ranges of 512MB in size and distributed across the nodes of the cluster.
 Each range is replicated at least three times.